 Schools offering secondary education severely lack suitable conditions for young people with difficulties in communication and those with limited mobility.
-Unchallenged scenarios are common: deaf students rarely receive interpretation services and many other basic requirements, such as study materials, are often out of reach for secondary and even further education students with disabilities.
+Unchallenged scenarios are common: deaf students are rarely taught by a teacher who knows sign language nor do they receive interpretation services or many other basic requirements, such as study materials.
+Thus they are often out of reach for secondary and also further education.
 Often school curriculums do not take into account disabled pupils and their needs, resulting in a large percentage of disabled secondary education pupils leaving school before reaching their qualifications.
-Finding employment without basic qualifications is near impossible.
+Finding employment without basic qualifications is nearly impossible.

 Our aim is to engage with Tanzanian organisations and authorities to create wide-ranging coordinated effort focusing on improving both pedagogical and material concerns.
 We are planning various proposals to the Tanzanian government, the Finnish Ministry of Foreign Affairs, donation events, simultaneously attending meetings with our existing coordinators and supporters.